 Every 12 to 18 months, Intel releases a new processor generation, which is always a bit faster and more power-efficient than its predecessor.
 Unfortunately, not every processor line is moved to the new architecture at the same time.
-While Intel is launching a handful of 8th Generation "Kaby Lake Refresh" chips in fall 2017, the chip-maker won't debut its chips for gaming laptops, business notebooks or budget systems until some time in 2018.
+While Intel launched a pair of "Kaby Lake Refresh" chips in fall 2017, the chip-maker won't debut its chips for gaming laptops, business notebooks or budget systems until some time in 2018.

 |Major Intel CPU Platforms|

 Once every few generations, Intel will institute a "die shrink," which allows the company to fit more transistors into a smaller space during manufacturing, giving higher performance at the same TDPs.
 This fabrication process size is measured in nanometers and lower is always better.